Tyreezew/passwordgen/README.md

 # Password Generator

 ## Purpose
 When user wants to generate a secure password, they will be prompted to choose a length of characters between 8 and 128.
-They will be also be prompted to choose numeric, special, upper cased, and lower cased characters.
+They will also be prompted to choose numeric, special, upper cased, and lower cased characters.
 Once seleceted, the password is displayed on the screen.

 ## Edited With
 * Javascript